-1.2.1 New Zealand's Response to Climate Change
+1.2.2 New Zealand's Response to Climate Change

-New Zealand climate change policies have a similar history of long-term support by government.
-New Zealand ratified the Kyoto Protocol in 2002, and has committed to reducing its greenhouse gas emissions back to 1990 levels, on average, over the period 2008 to 2012 (or to take responsibility for any emissions above this level if it cannot meet this target).
+New Zealand climate change policies have a similar history of long term support by government.
+New Zealand ratified the Kyoto Protocol in 2002, and has committed to reducing its greenhouse gas emissions back to 1990 levels, on average, over the period 2008 to 2012 (or to take responsibility for any emissions above this level it if cannot meet its target).